defland/bhpcore/README.md

 The `master` branch is meant to be stable.
 Development is normally done in separate branches.
-[Tags](https://github.com/aithercore/aither/tags) are created to indicate new official, stable release versions of Aither Core.
+[Tags](https://github.com/aithercore/aither/tags) are created to indicate new official, stable release versions of Bluehost Core.

 The contribution workflow is described in [CONTRIBUTING.md](CONTRIBUTING.md).